uwezukwechibuzor/blogmos/docs/software-design.md

-# ChatMos Software Design Document
+# BlogMos Software Design Document

 ## 1. Vision
 The bulk of mankind uses social networks to interact with their local and global groups.
-It is the mission of Chatmos to solve the issue of  censorship and the risks of Governance Communication
+It is the mission of blogmos to solve the issue of  censorship and the risks of Governance Communication

 Consider how Cosmos governance works.
 Cosmos requires you to vote for proposals with your tokens.
 This strategy, however, has flaws.
 1. Too many proposals.